sqorn/sqorn/docs/docs/tutorial.md

 ## About

 Sqorn is a Javascript library *engineered* for building SQL queries.
-Its declarative API is intuitive, minimal and flexibile.
-Sqorn treats queries as immutable, composable values, letting you construct complex queries by extending and embedding simple parts.
-Sqorn's immutable design is part of why it compiles queries [10x faster](https://sqorn.org/benchmarks.html) than Knex and [200x faster](https://sqorn.org/benchmarks.html) than Squel.
+Its API is fluent, declarative, intuitive and flexibile.
+Sqorn queries are immutable values, letting you construct complex queries by composing simple parts.
+Sqorn compiles queries [10x faster](https://sqorn.org/benchmarks.html) than Knex and [200x faster](https://sqorn.org/benchmarks.html) than Squel.
+Sqorn generates parameterized queries safe from SQL injection.
+Securely integrate raw SQL using Sqorn's [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#Tagged_templates).

-Sqorn is designed to make it possible to securely construct any valid SQL query.
-To achieve this, Sqorn lets you securely integrate raw SQL using tagged template literals.
-All arguments are automatically parameterized, preventing SQL injection.
-Sqorn also exposes the unique grammar and features of each supported SQL dialect.
+Sqorn provides three interoperable mechanisms for building queries:

+* Build [select](#select-queries), [delete](#delete-queries), [insert](#insert-queries), and [update](#update-queries) queries using methods based on SQL clauses.

+* For maximum flexibility, build queries [manually](#manual-queries) using tagged template literals.

+* Build complex conditions and operations with the functional [expression builder](#expressions).

-Sqorn is not type-safe.
+Sqorn has Typescript definitions but is not type-safe.
 You do not define models and relationships.
 You just write queries.
 It is your responsibility to ensure the queries are valid.

 ## Setup